jshoptaw/gfaqs-new-pm-notification/README.md

 -----------
 _Release 2013-09-21_

-* Reworked to be compatible with v13 and use the new global notifications.
+* Reworked to use the new global notifications.

 Version 1.0.3
 -------------